bonusly/un-handbook/README.md

 Share the results from your work (see our values of “Communicate” and “Default to Transparency”): if they’re great, you’ll be swimming in microbonuses.
 If they weren’t what you hoped for, no big deal - get some input from the team and then keep executing until the results are great.

 ### Communicate
-Bonusly operates as a flat, distributed team.
-We currently have hubs in Boulder and NYC, but in all likelihood the company will become more distributed over time.
+Bonusly operates with little hierarchy.
 Communication is important on any team, but at Bonusly it’s essential to our success.

 What does communication mean at Bonusly?